human-centered-ai-lab/CARVIS-WSI/README.md

 This command will take some time to run, depending on your system.
 It downloads the latest Docker Python image, installs all dependencies and builds and installs pixman from source, since the prebuild version has a bug with openslide.
 Then it runs some tests and cleans up afterwards.
 Expect some more output while doing so.

-Run the container with following parameters:
+Run a new container with following parameters:

 ```
 docker run --name slide-heatmap \